aerospike/kubernetes-operator/docs/Monitoring.md

  .
 ```

-Create or update your clusters after the Prometheus exporter sidecar is added.
+Create or update your clusters after you add the Prometheus exporter sidecar.

 ## Prometheus Configuration